broadinstitute/StrainGE/README.md

 The goal of StrainGST is to identify close reference genomes to strains present in a sample.
 These reference genomes are in turn used for variant calling and sample comparisons.
-Here lies a trade-off: the reference genome should close enough for accurate variant calling, but sample comparisons are more easy to perform when the variant calling step is done using the same reference genome, so you don't want to be too specific.
+Here lies a trade-off: the reference genome should be close enough for accurate variant calling, but sample comparisons are more easy to perform when the variant calling step is done using the same reference genome, so you don't want to be too specific.
 Furthermore, limiting the database